1heidi/nar_persistent/README.md

    * Imker, Heidi (2018): Funders and Operators of Long-Lived Molecular Biology Databases.
 University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-3993338_V1

 ### ACKNOWLEDGEMENTS
-The author is also grateful to Robert Olendorf and Hoa Luong from the Data Curation Network (http://datacurationnetwork.org) for careful curation of the dataset as well as independent verification that the code executed as expected.
+The author is grateful to Robert Olendorf and Hoa Luong from the Data Curation Network (http://datacurationnetwork.org) for careful curation of the dataset as well as independent verification that the code executed as expected.

 ### ADDITIONAL NOTES/COMMENTS